peijin0405/WorldNews-Subreddit-Analysis-PySpark/README.md

 Project website: https://peijin0405.github.io/WorldNews-Subreddit-Analysis-PySpark/

+This project analyzed comments and posts on the r/worldnews subreddit using NLP and ML techniques to understand the content's distribution and sentiment.
+Exploratory Data Analysis revealed key topics, such as the prominence of the Russia-Ukraine conflict, and identified popular news sources.
+NLP-driven topic modeling and sentiment analysis, especially around high-interest events, indicated a dominant negative sentiment, particularly in article titles.
+Predictive models were then developed to assess the controversiality and sentiment of comments, with notable success, although class imbalance in controversiality predictions was a challenge.
+The sentiment model, trained with the Vader-Sentiment lexicon, achieved a test error slightly above 8%.

 ## Project overview and objective

 Over the rest of the semester, you will work with the [Reddit Archive data](https://files.pushshift.io/reddit/) from January 2022 through the end of January 2023, representing about 400GB of uncompressed text parquet data.
 For a sneak peek of the data, you can download sample files of the submissions and comments: